BNU-IVC/CCPG/README.md

 # The CCPG Benchmark

-A Cloth-Changing Benchmark for Person re-identification and Gait recognition (CCPG).
+A Cloth-Changing Benchmark for Person re-identification and Gait Recognition (CCPG).

 ## Highlights in CCPG